 Each quarter, every student at UCSB must register in courses, clear any blocks on registration, and pay fees and other outstanding financial obligations.
-Additionally, each fall quarter, every student must confirm or update address information either through the GOLD system at my.sa.ucsb.edu/gold/login.aspx or with a Change of Address petition.
 Each step must be completed by specified deadlines.
 The failure of an undergraduate student to complete the steps involved in enrollment by the specified deadlines will constitute presumptive evidence that the student has withdrawn from the university.
-A student whose status has lapsed because of failure to satisfy the conditions of admission, failure to register, failure to clear blocks, or failure to meet financial obligations, and who wishes to resume studies, must file an application for readmission/ reinstatement and pay the associated nonrefundable fee.
-Readmission/reinstatement is subject to availability of space and is not guaranteed.
-Check registrar.sa.ucsb.edu for applicable deadlines.
+A student whose status has lapsed because of failure to satisfy the conditions of admission, failure to register, failure to clear blocks, or failure to meet financial obligations, and who wishes to resume studies, must file an application for readmission and pay the associated nonrefundable fee.
+Readmission and/or reinstatement is subject to availability of space and is not guaranteed.
+Check the Registrar's website for readmission deadlines.